Limerick sponsor JP McManus pays tribute to ‘wonderful bunch of young men’

 He also paid tribute to the vanquished Galway team saying there were very sporting.

 He said that being in Croke Park yesterday had been very special.
-It was phenomenal and “life changing for some people.”
+The win was phenomenal and “life changing for some people.”

-Mr McManus said he had been involved in hurling for a long time.
-“I was never any good at playing, but I was very enthusiastic.”
+Asked which had given him more pleasure and which had cost him more money, the horses or the hurling, he replied “definitely the horses”.

-It was great to share the euphoria of an All Ireland win with “thousands and thousands” of people all over the world.
-“It would lift you.”
+But he said the great thing about winning an All Ireland was “you get to share it with thousands and thousands and thousands of people ...you have men hugging men who have never met before ...it would lift you”.